Why are violent protests rocking Kazakhstan?

 Although protesters initially wanted the government to lower the price of liquefied petroleum gas after it had jumped by 100 per cent in a matter of days, things soon took a more overtly political tone.

-Demonstrators in cities such as Shymkent and Aqtobe could be heard chanting anti-Nazarbayev slogans, including “Old Man, go away!”.
+Demonstrators in cities such as Shymkent and Aqtobe could be heard chanting slogans such as“Old Man, go away!” against the powerful former leader Nursultan Nazarbayev.

+Much of the collective anger was directed towards the 81-year-old leader, who even though transferred the country's responsibility to his successor, but remained the "real power in hand".

-Responding to such scenes, political analysts said young Kazakhs were fed up with their country’s lack of democracy and by an elite which has held onto power since the dissolution of the USSR.
+Responding to such scenes, political analysts said young Kazakhs were fed up with their country’s lack of democracy and by an elite government that has held onto power since the dissolution of the USSR.

 How have the authorities responded?